Converg3nce/matic-docs/docs/staking/linux-package-installation.md

 ![Screenshot](./images/expected-heimdall.png)

-If you're running into any issues while setting up your Heimdall node, you can refer the Technical FAQ's for solutions: https://docs.matic.network/staking/technical-faqs/
+If you're running into any issues while setting up your Heimdall node, you can refer the Technical FAQs for solutions: https://docs.matic.network/staking/technical-faqs/

 **You need to make sure that you let Heimdall node sync completely and only then move on to the next steps**